emiliodicaprio/xhptdc8_babel/util/README.md

      mode : 4
 ```

-Values of parameters that are _not implemented_, will be ignored.
+Values of parameters that are _not implemented_, will be ignored.</br>
 _For example_: in the following YAML, `extend` value will be ignored.
 ```YAML
 manager_config: